Grubs-Shenanigans/hl2coop/README.md

 BDSBASE_USE_LOCAL_SCHEMA
 - Games: TF2
-- Forses the game to use the local items_game.txt instead of the one from the GC.
+- Forces the game to use the local items_game.txt instead of the one from the GC.

 BDSBASE_CUSTOM_SCHEMA
 - Games: TF2